We Offer our Residents the Following Services:

 At select times, Gabriels Horn is able to provide transportation for residents going to work, appointments, and school.
 As with all of our services, there is no charge to the residents.

-Through the generosity of a community volunteer's, Gabriel’s Horn has been able to offer art lessons to all the residents on a regular basis.
+Through the generosity of community volunteer's, Gabriel’s Horn has been able to offer art lessons to all the residents on a regular basis.
 Art lessons can provide a means of self-expression, decrease stress levels and increase awareness.
 Art class also provides the residents the opportunity to enjoy the life-affirming pleasures of making art.

 For formerly homeless families, especially single mothers with children, having access to supplemental resources and a support network can make the difference between staying housed and homelessness.
 The aftercare program provides support services to families who have moved into stable housing.
 The program is designed to provide continual support to women who are living in their own homes but are still in need of case management.
 The program helps families to maintain stable housing, social benefits and independence.
 Former residents of Gabriel’s Horn who chose to participate in the Aftercare Program benefit from having a support network and access to resources.
 The aftercare program can help women stay housed and prevent future episodes of homelessness.
 The aftercare program assists women with maintaining independence through advocacy, seeking employment and maintaining social benefits.